 After an extensive career in the media industry, I traded the camera for academia and gained BPS status with a BSc. in Psychology & Abuse.
 Wanting to progress further in mental health intervention design, I completed a MSc. in Psychological Wellbeing in Clinical Practice.
-I am now an early career Psychologist with particular interests in trauma, abuse, self, person centred formulations and Community Psychology.
+I am now a Psychologist and early career Researcher with particular interests in mental health, trauma and abuse.

 I have worked for twelve years with trauma victims within charity and faith based organisations, subsequently working with people who do not ‘fit’ a diagnosis.
 I completed my BSc. and MSc. winning 4 awards including ‘2018 Researcher of the Year’ and ‘2017 Pro-Vice Chancellor Award for Outstanding Student’.
-Currently I am a mental health research assistant helping design interventions spanning criminology, safeguaring, psychology & vulnerable populations before persuing a PhD.
+Currently I am a Mental Health Research Assistant.
+Our team improves, evaluates and designs interventions spanning criminology, safeguaring, psychology & vulnerable populations.

 Prior to becoming a psychologist, I had a ten-year extensive career in television directing and producing life-stories with trauma victims and vulnerable populations.
 My work included interviewing groups and one-to-one in schools, drug addiction units, with victims of trafficking, sex workers and with the homeless.
 Now trained in Level 7 counselling and clinical skills I am uniquely qualified to know how to relax interviewees prior to filming, enabling rich discussion in the interview process, as well as being able and qualified to calm, counsel and ground people should any emotions arise.

 GUEST LECTURER (Level 6): “Moving Forward In Psychology” MMU, BSc.
 Forensic Psychology, March, 2020.